Tapudp/tagupload/readme.md

 ### run scripts

-- you can run scripts on your local or on your deplyoed AWS, Digital Ocean server just with following command
+- you can run scripts on your local or on your deplyoed AWS, Digital Ocean server just with following command, which is mentioned in the `package.json` file also, as npm scripts:

 ```
-node index.js
+yarn level1

 // or

-node level2.js
+yarn level2
 ```

+- use `npm run` if you don't have `yarn` installed on your machine.